PedroCristo/README-TEST/README.md

 ### Frameworks - Libraries - Programs Used

 * [Bootstrap](https://getbootstrap.com/)
-    * was used to style the website, add responsiveness and interactivity
+    * Was used to style the website, add responsiveness and interactivity
 * [Jquery](https://jquery.com/)
     * All the scripts were written using jquery library
 * [Git](https://git-scm.com/)